 The American Sleep Association estimates that up to 70 million Americans suffer from chronic sleep disorders.
 The most prevalent sleep disorders that directly affect a person’s ability to drive are sleep apnea, narcolepsy, and insomnia.

 Regulations regarding driving with narcolepsy vary from state to state.
-In most states, a doctor will be required to contact the DMV if you have a condition that may cause a loss of consciousness.
+In most states, a doctor must contact the DMV if you have a condition that may cause a loss of consciousness.

-The FMCSA stated that a person might not be qualified to hold a commercial driving license if they have a condition that can affect their ability to operate safely (i.e., untreated or severe sleep apnea).
+The FMCSA stated that a person might not be qualified to hold a commercial driving license if a condition affects their ability to operate safely.

 Drowsy Driving vs. Drunk Driving